 If the provider does not comply by staying in the SC Voucher Program for the required amount of time, either voluntarily or involuntarily, or does not spend the grant funds as requested and approved, recoupment of grant funds will be initiated.

 ABC Quality reserves the right to disqualify the provider for any future grants.
+This is not appealable.

-Note: Failure to use grants funds properly may result in the initiation of an audit by the Program.
+NOTE: Failure to use grants funds properly may result in the initiation of an audit by the Program.